 This extreme differentiation shows the power of a clear focus that’s relentlessly applied.

 Once you’re ready to focus and transform your agency, you have two routes to choose from: top-down or inside-out.

-Top-down grabs the bull by the horns – new proposition, new route-to-market and new clients.
+Top-down grabs the bull by the horns – refine your proposition, find a new route-to-market and win better clients.
 New-business serves as the advance party for the rest of the agency.

 In contrast, inside-out starts with your current clients; finding a solution to their unmet needs and using that as a proof-of-concept for transformation.

 Deciding between these options depends on your scale, complexity and politics – not least where your remit as a leader begins and ends.

 But either way, real change is no longer something to ponder – it’s time to crack on.